scthornton/infiniband/README.md

-# InfiniBand Comprehensive Study Guide - Enhanced Edition
+# InfiniBand Study Guide and Notes

 ## Table of Contents
 1. [What is InfiniBand?](#what-is-infiniband)